pieceofsummer/FIMCalendar/README.md

 stsadm -o deploysolution -name FIMCalendar.wsp -url http://fim/IdentityManangement/ -immediate -allowgacdeployment
 </pre>

 After that you go to FIM Portal, choose Site Settings and enable FIM Calendar in Site Features.
+The feature has a single site scope, so it won't affect any other sites running on your SharePoint.

 To update already deployed solution, you may use the following:
 <pre>